kdaily/aws-cli/proposals/pr-contrib-guide.md

 **Figure A: Flowchart of contribution guide review process.**

+We propose to make changes to the maintainer engagement and review process for feature requests and pull requests.
+Figure A demonstrates a high level view of the proposed process.
+It has three phases: intake, implementation, and review.

-Maintainers that actively engage with the community contributors to identify suitable implementations for requested features and provide gudiance during the process will result in a higher percentage of successful community contributions.
-In addition, we will publish a contributing guide that describes the life cycle of a feature request that can culminate in a code contribution from the community through a GitHub pull request.
-The guide describes the triage and review of open feature requests with the goal of identifying issues where community contributions would be welcome.
+REMOVE!!!!!!!
+The guide must describe the triage and review of open feature requests with the goal of identifying issues where community contributions would be welcome.
 It defines what is required to move a feature request to be available for community contribution.
 It documents the review process and sets community expectations around communications to move a contribution forward.
-Figure A demonstrates a high level view of the proposed process.
+### Intake

+The intake process identifies feature requests, through GitHub issues, where community contributions are welcome.

-The maintainers will actively review GitHub issues for feature requests to determine if they are available for contribution.
-The criteria used to make that determination include:
+The maintainers will actively review GitHub issues for feature requests to make this determination.
+The criteria used to make that decision include:

 1. The change will be made on part of the code base that the maintainers have determined to be available.
 See the FAQ for more details.